laurocaetano/laurocaetano.github.io/_posts/2014-06-30-computer-science-is-not-science.md

 It is described as:

   * Primitive elements - These are elements like numbers, strings and etc.
-  * Means of combination - This to take these primitive elements and put things together.
+  * Means of combination - Take these primitive elements and put things together.
   * Means of abstraction - How do we take those complicated things and draw those boxes around it.

 #### Primitive elements in Lisp